kaiseldev-sudo/niche-finder/README.md

 - Node.js 18+
 - npm (ships with Node)
-- A Google Generative AI API key with access to Gemini 1.5 models
+- An OpenAI API key with access to Responses/Chat models

 ### Installation